Ben Key

-Admiral Sir Benjamin John Key, (born 7 November 1965) is a former senior Royal Navy officer.
-He served as First Sea Lord from November 2021.
-On 2 July 2025, the Ministry of Defence announced that his service and commission had been terminated following an investigation into allegations of inappropriate behaviour which found him to have "fallen far short of the values and standards expected of service personnel".
+Sir Benjamin John Key, (born 7 November 1965) is a former Royal Navy officer, who served as First Sea Lord from November 2021 to May 2025.
+On 2 July 2025, the Ministry of Defence announced that Key's service and commission had been terminated following an investigation into allegations of inappropriate behaviour, which found him to have "fallen far short of the values and standards expected of service personnel".